MicrosoftDocs/ai-builder/ai-builder-docs/use-prompt-to-read-a-receipt.md

 ## Import the solution

-Before you start the import process, make sure you meet the prerequisites[Prerequisites](#prerequisites).
+Before you start the import process, make sure you meet the [prerequisites](#prerequisites).

 1. Sign in to [Power Automate](https://make.powerautomate.com/) or [Power Apps](https://make.powerapps.com/).
 1. On the left navigation pane, select **Solutions** > **Import Solution**.